mlc-mlapis/docs/src/knowledge-base/how-to-do/using-object-storage-in-php.md

 ## Creating a new object storage bucket

-Once you get the `$storeCredentials` from the previous code snippet (supposing all declared variables are also accessible), you can create a named bucket as a container for storing objects.
+Once you get the `getCredentials` function from the previous code snippet (supposing all declared variables are also accessible), you can create a named bucket as a container for storing objects.
 Remember, it's necessary that all created buckets in the entire Zerops have unique names.
 See our recommendation for the [bucket naming convention](/documentation/services/storage/s3.html#used-technology).

 ```php
 <?php